elkebir-group/TRIBAL/README.md

 ![Overview of TRIBAL](Figure1.png)
-TRIBAL is a method to infer isotype transition probabilities, isotype proportions and B cell clonal lineages for a set of n B cells clustering into k clonotypes.
+TRIBAL is a method to infer B cell clonal lineages and isotype transition probabilities for a set of n B cells clustered into k clonotypes.